Masterworks Review: Put a Picasso in Your Investment Portfolio for $1k

 How do I make money with Masterworks?

-Your investments aren't guaranteed to go up in value, and exact returns will depend on the paintings you choose to invest in and the overall performance of the art market.
+Your investments aren’t guaranteed to go up in value, and exact returns will depend on the pieces you choose to invest in and the overall performance of the art market.
 To give you some context, let’s take a look at the historical performance of art and the Masterworks platform.

 How art as an asset class has performed